hanna-ford/workday/Revenue Alloocation Updates Needed.md

 --AWD-100474: UAF | SAROI: Spatial Archaeology Residential and O 09/01/2020 (version 0)
 AWD-100275: UAF | SERVIR-Amazonia 09/01/2019 (version 0)
 -- AWD-100452: UAF | Autonomous and Rigorous Photogrammetric Loca 02/18/2020 (version 0)
+-- AV18-AR01: StateView Program Development and Operations for t 09/18/2018 (version 1)

 - RAP is incorrect; should be updated to OTHER RAP (not CAST)